 All teachings, accommodation and food at Cittaviveka are offered by the Sangha and its supporters.
 As befits a sanctuary, there is no charge to stay in the monastery (though donations to cover costs are appreciated).
 If a person wishes to stay here, then it’s important to enter fully and sincerely into the daily life and practice of the community.
 This will make the stay more meaningful for oneself and harmonious for others.
 Please see these other practical considerations for further information.

-As the men's and women's accommodation is located in different places in the monastery and the nun’s and monk's communities are mostly separate from each other, the bookings are held a little differently:
+As the men's and women's accommodation is located in different places in the monastery and the nun’s and monk's communities are quite separate from each other, the bookings are held a little differently:

 We ask that all female guests coming from the UK stay for a total of three nights on their first visit.
 After arriving and staying for a day, if a new guest asks to stay longer than three nights, the Guest Assistant or Guest Nun will decide if an extension is appropriate, but please do not count on this extension as it may not be possible.
 For a guest coming from the UK who has stayed at Aloka Cottage in the last 5 years: a visit of up to 2 weeks (or even longer) may be possible.